Here are the perfect homemade shrimp croquettes… Do try out my creamy croquetas de camarones! These treats are homemade and delicious!

-Place the pan over medium heat and gently fry the prawn heads and scales for about 5 minutes.
+Place the pan over medium heat and gently fry the shrimp heads and scales for about 5 minutes.
 Stir regularly.
 Peel and chop up the garlic clove.
 Add it to the pan together with a cup (240 ml) of water.

 Pulse it all into a coarse puree.

 Then pour this in a medium saucepan and place it over medium heat.
 Don’t let it boil, just heat it through.
-In the meantime chop up the fresh prawns you kept aside and add them to the warm prawn milk.
+In the meantime chop up the fresh shrimp you kept aside and add them to the warm prawn milk.

-Take the prawn milk off the heat.
+Take the shrimp milk off the heat.
 Check the seasoning and add extra pepper or salt to it.
 Melt the rest of the unsalted butter in a medium saucepan over medium heat and then add 2,5 oz (70 g) of plain flour.

 Stir well into a roux and let it bake for a minute.
 Stir regularly.

-Then take the pan off the heat and pour the prawn filling in a small baking dish.
+Then take the pan off the heat and pour the shrimp filling in a small baking dish.
 Mine was 6 inches by 7 inches (15 cm x 17,5 cm).
 Let it cool down fully, then cover the top with some cling film and place this in the fridge to set and chill for at least one night.

 Then cut the filling up into 14 even portions.